eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 .. code-block:: c

-    bool mr_init_uart_transport(UARTTransport* transport, const char* device, uint8_t remote_addr, uint8_t local_addr);
+    bool mr_init_serial_transport(SerialTransport* transport, const char* device, uint8_t remote_addr, uint8_t local_addr);

-Initializes an UART connection using a device.
+Initializes a Serial connection using a device.

 :transport: The uninitialized structure used for managing the transport.
             This structure must to be accesible during the connection.
 :device: Device used for the serial connection.
 :remote_addr: Identifier of the agent in the serial connection.
-              By default, the agent identifier in a uart is 0.
+              By default, the agent identifier in a serial is 0.
 :local_addr: Identifier of the client in the serial connection.

 ------

 .. code-block:: c

-    bool mr_init_uart_transport_fd(UARTTransport* transport, const int fd, uint8_t remote_addr, uint8_t local_addr);
+    bool mr_init_serial_transport_fd(SerialTransport* transport, const int fd, uint8_t remote_addr, uint8_t local_addr);

-Initializes an UART connection using a file descriptor
+Initializes a Serial connection using a file descriptor

 :transport: The uninitialized structure used for managing the transport.
             This structure must to be accesible during the connection.
 :fd: File descriptor of the serial connection.
 Usually, the fd comes from the ``open`` OS function.
 :remote_addr: Identifier of the agent in the serial connection.
-              By default, the agent identifier in a uart is 0.
+              By default, the agent identifier in a serial is 0.
 :local_addr: Identifier of the client in the serial connection.

 ------